swilgosz/hanamimastery/data/episodes/39-markdown-to-html.md

 ```

 ![HTML version of an episode content](/images/episodes/39/HME-html-version-no-styles.png)

+And voila!
+My HTML is properly generated, and I can easily copy that to my podia editor without any manual changes.

 Again, if anything here is unclear on how things work, I recommend checking episode 37, where I've described commands and DRY-CLI in detail.